 In the digital world we live in, it's no wonder that more businesses are turning to digital marketing initiatives to meet their bottom line.
 When it comes to your digital presence, simply being online isn't enough anymore.

-Most marketers understand that customers are turning to the Internet to find what they’re looking for; in fact, a recent study conducted by Fleishman-Hillard found that 89% of consumers begin their buying journey with a search engine.
+Most marketers understand that customers are turning to the Internet to find what they're looking for; a recent study conducted by Fleishman-Hillard found that 89% of consumers begin their buying journey with a search engine.

 1. Inbound brings the leads to you

-There are myriad social media platforms where you can link to these informative posts on your company website.
+There are numerous social media platforms where you can link to these informative posts on your company website.
 This is another way to bring eyeballs to your company site while also creating additional means by which your customers, existing and potential alike, can interact with your and your company.